esculap/qa-assignment-seenons/README.md

 # Test Automation Framework

-This repository contains a test automation framework for the demo website, built using Playwright and TypeScript.
+This repository contains a test automation framework for a demo website, built using Playwright and TypeScript.

 ## Installation